staedi/staedi.github.io/pages/posts/ollama.md

 ---
 title:  "Using ollama for AI Agents"
-date: 2025-05-25
+date: 2025-06-04
 tag: NLP
-tags: [ollama, agent, tool, vision]
+tags: [ollama, agent, tool, vision, thinking]
-description: A simple instruction to Ollama focusing on the availabity of the tools and vision
+description: A simple instruction to Ollama focusing on the availabity of the tools, vision and thinking
 ---